 -

-Soft inquiries: Soft inquiries are background checks that are usually by potential creditors, insurers or employers.
-They do not impact on your credit rating in any way whatsoever.
+Soft inquiries: Soft inquiries are background checks that are usually by potential creditors, insurers, or employers.
+They do not impact your credit rating in any way whatsoever.

 - Hard inquiries: Hard inquiries are credit checks carried out by a creditor when one applies for fresh credit.
 Such types of inquiries can reduce your credit scores by a few basis points but only for a short while.
 Yet, while hard inquiries are removed from your credit reports after 2 years, they only affect your scores for one year.